manjunathsirur1994/Data_Science_Resource_Book/README.md

 Youtube link for Machine learning with Andrew NG, Stanford University : https://www.youtube.com/playlist?list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN

-(Notes to this course is in respective folder in the repo)
+(Notes+video link to this course is in respective folder in the repo)